Global Humanitarian Engineering Emphasis (GHEE)

 (Two quarters of seminar are required, one prior to the international experience and one after.
 Topics classes or other appropriate classes may be substituted for classes in the religion, culture and business, or ethics requirements if approved by the Global Humanitarian Engineering Committee.)

 - Can I use credits that I did not earn at WWU?
-Yes, provided that they are relevant and transfer to WWU.
+Yes, provided that they are relevant and transfer to WWU, and are approved by the GHEE committee.

 - How many additional credits beyond the BSE are required?
 If a student chooses their general studies electives carefully, there would be a minimum of 6 non-overlapping credits a student must complete beyond the BSE requirements to meet the requirements for this emphasis.